AVEVA/AVEVA-Samples/basic_samples/Identity/DotNet/ImplicitFlow/README.md

 # Setup

-1. Replace the placeholders in the [config](./wwwroot/config.js) file with your TenantID and ClientID.
+1. Replace the placeholders in the [config](./wwwroot/config.js) file with your Tenant Id and Client Id.
 2. Ensure that the client contains `http://localhost:5003/callback.html` in the list of RedirectUris

 ## Running the sample